Japan warns Taiwan tensions pose 'regional security risk' | DW | 13.07.2021

 ''Stabilizing the Taiwan situation is important for Japan's national security and stability of the international community,'' the Japanese government said. ''We need to pay close attention with a sense of crisis more than ever before.''

-China considers Taiwan part of its territory and in the recent yeas, it has ramped up diplomatic, military and economic pressure on the self-governed island.
-It all comes as Beijing has also exerted pressure on Hong Kong and increased its presence in the South China Sea.
+China considers Taiwan part of its territory, and in recent years it has ramped up diplomatic, military and economic pressure on the self-governed island.
+It all comes as Beijing has also exerted pressure on Hong Kong and increased its presence on the South China Sea.

 "The overall military balance between China and Taiwan is tilting to China's favor, and the gap appears to be growing year by year," the Japanese document said.